amyles/coherence-workshop-handson/coherence-workshop-handson.md

 kubectl get nodes -o wide
 ```

+You should see that the London OKE cluster has three worker nodes.
 We will create an environment variable whose value is the IP address of one of the nodes in the London cluster for use later on when deploying our Coherence application.

 ```
 export PRIMARY_CLUSTER_HOST=$(kubectl get nodes -owide --no-headers=true | awk {'print $7'} | head -n1)